AdobeDocs/experience-manager-learn.en/help/cloud-service/security/traffic-filter-rules/examples-and-analysis.md

 ### Blocking requests

-In this example, let's add a page in an _internal_ folder at `/content/wknd/internal` path in the deployed WKND project.
+In this example, let's add a page in an _internal_ folder at the path `/content/wknd/internal` in the deployed WKND project.
 Then declare a traffic filter rule that **blocks traffic** to subpages from anywhere other than a specified IP address that matches your organization (for example, a corporate VPN).

-You can create your own internal page (for example, `demo-page.html`) or use the [attached package](./assets/demo-internal-pages-package.zip)
+You can either create your own internal page (for example, `demo-page.html`) or use the [attached package](./assets/demo-internal-pages-package.zip).

-- Add the following rule in the WKND project's `/config/cdn.yaml` file.
+- Add the following rule in the WKND project's `/config/cdn.yaml` file:

 ```yaml
 kind: CDN